Category Archives: Marriage

 After nature had taken its course, Fludd “wiped his yard on her smock”, then Underhill “departed from him to fetch a pot of beer”.
 They then shared some bread and drink, with Mrs Underhill reportedly toasting Fludd’s performance in bed.
 Browne’s husband, who arrived home in time to witness the fornication next door, supported his wife’s testimony.

 Confronted with this evidence, Fludd confessed to having “carnal knowledge of the body of the said Clement Underhill”.
-Despite the graphic nature of Mrs Browne’s testimony Fludd was treated leniently: he was ordered to pay 20 shillings to the Bridewell hospital.
+Despite the graphic nature of Mrs Browne’s testimony, Fludd was treated leniently: he was ordered to pay 20 shillings to the Bridewell hospital.
 Mrs Underhill was not arraigned and escaped without penalty from the court, though she did not escape public humiliation.

 Source: Bridewell Court Minute Book 1598-1604, May 1598, f.23.
-Content on this page is © Alpha History 2016.
+Content on this page is © Alpha History 2019-23.
 Content may not be republished without our express permission.
 For more information please refer to our Terms of Use or contact Alpha History.

 c.400AD: Bottle your sperm with a lizard for marital fidelity

-In the early 1890s, Leland spent time in Italy where he visited Roman and Etruscan ruins and researched remnant cultural practices.
-While in Tuscany Leland uncovered a spell for marital fidelity, apparently recorded by Marcellus Burdigalensis, a physician to Emperor Honorius:
+Charles Godfrey Leland (1824-1903) was an American journalist and folklorist who spent much of his life travelling and investigating different cultures, both ancient and modern.
+In the early 1890s Leland spent time in Italy, where he visited Roman and Etruscan ruins and researched remnant cultural practices.
+While in Tuscany Leland uncovered a spell for marital fidelity, apparently recorded by Marcellus Burdigalensis, a physician to the Emperor Honorius:

 “When a man wishes his wife to be faithful, he should take his sperm, sprinkled, and put it in a bottle… then catch a lizard with the left hand and put it in the same bottle.
 Cork them up very tightly and say: